 Not surprisingly, there's a style of kite bag which corresponds to most of the major kite categories.

-Perhaps I'm a little unusual in that I avoided using a kite bag for quite a while.
+Perhaps I'm a little unusual in that I avoided even using a bag for quite a while.
 No, really.
 All these homemade kites lying around here, stacked against walls, hanging from walls like pictures.
 Our house is something of a wood-and-plastic kite museum.
 And yet, we tend to go out with just 1 or 2 kites at a time, depending on conditions.
 Three at the most.

 Lately I have been in the habit of using a 30cm (12") tall calico shopping bag to carry...